 Impact on businesses

-If any of your suppliers increase their prices you effectively have 2 options.
+If your suppliers increase their prices, you have two options.

 Firstly, you can absorb the additional cost and take a hit on your profit margins.
-This, however, does not risk upsetting your customers.
+Doing so, however, does not risk upsetting your customers.

 The second option is to pass the costs (or a percentage of them) directly onto your customers.

-This, of course, follows the well-publicised falling out between Tesco and Unilever, John Lewis issuing profit warnings and companies such as Jaeger and Brantano suffering administration over the last 12 months.
+These comments pre-date the well-publicised falling out between Tesco and Heinz, John Lewis again issuing profit warnings, and companies such as TM Lewin and Studio suffering administration over the last 12 months.

-5 tips to cope with packaging price rises
+Five tips for coping with packaging price rises

-So even if you are concerned at how to cope with your latest price increases, there are a number of often overlooked ways that you can make your packaging work harder – in effect offsetting any unit price increases you may have seen.
+So even if you are concerned about how to cope with your latest price increases, there are many ways (often overlooked) to make your packaging work harder – offsetting any unit price increases you may have seen.

-Whilst not all of these tactics apply to every business and/or market sector, they are work exploring to see the impact they could make on your packaging costs.
+Whilst not all of these tactics apply to every business or market sector, they are worth exploring to see the impact they could make on your packaging costs.

-So in summary, the 5 tips to beat packaging price increases are:
+So, in summary, the five tips to beat packaging price increases are:

 Often, the hidden costs of your packaging are the ones you should focus on first.

-For example, if you are seeing a high volume of returned products that have been damaged in transit, the costs of processing the returns, sending replacements and the “written off” stock will usually dwarf the cost of improving your packaging to prevent this.
+For example, suppose you are seeing a high volume of products damaged in transit, leading to excessive returns.
+In that case, the costs of processing the returns, sending replacements and the “written off” stock will usually dwarf the cost of improving your packaging to prevent this.

 Similarly, packaging boxes that are difficult to assemble waste valuable staff resources (and incur higher labour costs).
-Ready assembled or easy to assemble cartons (such as crash lock boxes) can make a huge difference to staff productivity, and allow for noticeable reduction in costs.
+Ready assembled (or easy to assemble cartons such as crash lock boxes) can make a huge difference to staff productivity and allow for a noticeable cost reduction.

-And of course, the material used in your packaging should not be overlooked either.
-By testing your packaging, it may be possible to use a lighter (and cheaper) board grade with no noticeable compromise in performance.
+And, of course, it is vital not to overlook the material used in your packaging either.
+Testing your packaging may show it is possible to use a lighter (and cheaper) board grade with no noticeable compromise in performance.

-If you can’t reduce the cost of your packaging, then an obvious alternative is to use less of it.
+If you can’t reduce the cost of your packaging, then a potential alternative is to use less of it.

-Whilst this sounds obvious, it is often overlooked that your business may be using excessive packaging – and in particular what is often classed as “secondary” packaging.
+Whilst this sounds obvious, many businesses overlook the fact they may be using excessive packaging – particularly “secondary” packaging.

 An example of this could be as simple as switching from standard taped boxes to cartons with self-locking bases.
-These not only assemble more quickly, but also halve the amount (and therefore the cost) of the tape that you use to seal them.
+These not only assemble more quickly but also halve the amount (and therefore the cost) of the tape you use to seal them.

-If you are using specialist bags or papers, such as VCI corrosion inhibitors or anti-static protection, then could these properties be incorporated into the outer container (again eliminating the need for additional items and the process for adding these when packing)?
+Suppose you use specialist bags or papers, such as VCI corrosion inhibitors or anti-static protection.
+Could these properties be incorporated into the outer container (eliminating the need for additional items and the process of adding these when packing)?

-The bottom line is to consider if your products are over-packed, whether you can eliminate or combine certain elements, and how they are handled.
+The bottom line is to consider if your products are over-packed, whether you can eliminate or combine certain elements, and how you handle them.

 Just remember – any changes mustn’t impact the protection levels provided by your packaging and contribute to increased product returns (and the associated costs).

-If you have a diverse and / or large packaging inventory made up of many slightly different products, you may find that you order certain lines far more frequently than others (the old 80/20 rule).
+If you have a diverse or large packaging inventory of many slightly different products, you may find that you order certain lines far more frequently than others (the old 80/20 rule).

-However, what this means in practice is that you get a much better unit cost on the high volume orders that you do on the corrugated boxes you only order sporadically or infrequently.
+However, in practice, this means that you get a much better unit cost on the high volume orders that you do on the corrugated boxes you only order sporadically or infrequently.
 So when you do need to order these items, the costs seem excessive.

 One way to resolve this issue is to look at rationalising your packaging.

-This is a process whereby all of your boxes and cartons are analysed and consolidated.
-This may mean using only 2 or 3 outer cartons for example (instead of 20), and using integral or separate fittings to adapt them to the differing requirements of your products.
+Rationalisation involves all your boxes and cartons being analysed and consolidated.
+Doing so may mean using only two or three outer cartons, for example (instead of 20), and using integral or separate fittings to adapt them to the different requirements of your products.

-This, in turn, means you can sensibly order much higher volumes of the consolidated 3 lines and therefore take advantage of the lower unit costs seen from the resulting economies of scale.
+A leaner inventory, in turn, means you can sensibly order much higher volumes of your newly consolidated packaging.
+You can therefore take advantage of the lower unit costs seen from the resulting economies of scale.

-This can also benefit you by simplifying the admin of ordering, storage and retrieval and overall stock management.
+Other benefits include simplifying the admin of ordering, reduced storage requirements, easier retrieval and improved stock management.

-Whilst the knock on effect of rationalising your packaging is an inventory that is easier to manage, it is possible to vastly reduce the cost associated with storage of your packaging.
+Whilst the knock-on effect of rationalising your packaging is an inventory that is easier to manage, it is also possible to vastly reduce the cost associated with storing your packaging.

 Warehouse space isn’t cheap.

-After you consider the rent / mortgage charges, lighting, potentially heating (or cooling), plus health and safety requirements and general management costs, it can seem like a very large (but necessary) overhead.
+After you consider the rent or mortgage charges, lighting, heating (or cooling), health and safety requirements, and general management costs, it can seem like a considerable (but necessary) overhead.

-But what if your packaging could be supplied on a Just in Time basis?
+But what if your packaging supplier could deliver your boxes on a Just in Time basis?

-This would allow you to order in large volumes (maintaining price points), but have the stock manufactured, held and delivered so you do not need to store excessive amounts.
+Just-in-time deliveries would allow you to order large volumes (maintaining price points) but have the stock manufactured, held and delivered so that you do not need to store excessive amounts.

-You could then use the warehouse space for additional products or materials, or use it as an opportunity to eliminate the costs of that used to be required to store your packaging inventory.
+You could then use the warehouse space for additional products or materials.
+Alternatively, you could use it as an opportunity to eliminate the costs that were associated with storing your packaging inventory.

 Remarkably, there are secondary benefits to this as well.

-For example, if your packaging supplier is managing your stock, they will be able to forecast peaks and troughs in demand and adjust manufacturing schedules as required.
-This means you will not face stock shortages of your packaging that could slow down production or delay orders being sent out.
+For example, if your packaging supplier manages your stock, they can forecast peaks and troughs in demand and adjust manufacturing schedules as required.
+A managed service means you will not face stock shortages of your packaging that could slow down production or delay sending orders.

-Whilst the above tactics work well in reducing your packaging costs, the most effective way to drive down costs is to take a holistic view of your packaging.
+Whilst the above tactics reduce your packaging costs, the most effective way to drive down costs is to take a holistic view of your packaging.

-Often, implementing one change can have a knock impact elsewhere which, if not fixed, will simply move a problem elsewhere.
-And many times combining a couple of changes can multiply the success of your packaging cost reduction strategies.
+Often, implementing one change can have a knock impact elsewhere which, if not fixed, will move a problem elsewhere.
+And often, combining a couple of changes can multiply the success of your packaging cost reduction strategies.

-Many packaging companies will offer a full audit of your packaging supply and processes (most of the good ones will anyway).
-It should cover everything from storage, number of suppliers, secondary packaging, inventory size, ordering and replenishment processes, packing times and overall efficiency, performance in your supply chain and even end-user satisfaction
+Many packaging companies offer a full audit of your packaging supply and processes (most of the good ones do anyway).
+It should cover everything from storage, the number of suppliers, secondary packaging, inventory size, ordering and replenishment processes, packing times and overall efficiency, performance in your supply chain and even end-user satisfaction.

 Even better – many will do this for free.